 * - please note that due to demand, same day rentals are subject to availability and cannot be guaranteed

 Indigenous graduates and faculty may choose to wear traditional Indigenous attire (First Nations, Metis, or Inuit), in lieu of a gown and hood, at future convocation ceremonies.
-You will also have the option of being hooded on stage (with regalia).

 Queen’s University acknowledges the diversity of Indigenous peoples, communities, and nations.
 As such it is recognized that traditional Indigenous attire may vary.